Ex-Marine identified as suspect in mass shooting in California bar

 The bar shooting was the latest mass killing in the United States and was sure to revive the debate on gun control.
 Less than two weeks ago 11 worshippers at a synagogue in Pittsburgh were killed by a man shouting “All Jews must die.”

-Bar patron Cole Knapp, 19, told Reuters he saw the gunman walk in and stop at the counter, apparently paying a cover charge.
+Bar patron Cole Knapp, 19, told Reuters he saw the gunman walk in and stop at the counter as if to pay a cover charge.
 Then Knapp heard gunfire and saw a young woman at the counter shot repeatedly.

 “It took a couple of seconds for people to realize what was going on and once that happened it was just utter chaos,” he said.